Kaaviya Thalaivan (2014)

-Appreciation should go to the Director Vasanthabalan for introducing to today’s generation the lost art form of 1920s.
-Siddharth has done an outstanding performance in this movie, he has really come of age breaking the mould of city-boy image that he has been performing in all of his Tamil movies.
+Appreciation should go to Director Vasanthabalan for introducing to today’s generation the lost art form of the 1920s.
+Siddharth has done an outstanding performance in this movie, he has really come of age breaking the mould of the city-boy image that he has been performing in all of his Tamil movies.
 Two scenes stand out.
-One is surely to be quoted by everyone seeing the movie, where Siddharth acts the character of dreaded Asura Surapadman in an unusual format.
-Second scene which I liked for its emotions was when having learnt about the loss of his love, drunken Siddharth cursing his guru.
+One is sure to be quoted by everyone seeing the movie, where Siddharth acts the character of dreaded Asura Surapadman in an unusual format.
+The second scene which I liked for its emotions was when having learnt about the loss of his love, drunken Siddharth cursing his guru.
 Prithviraj has matched this performance equally well, nothing else was to be expected from the actor who did his part brilliantly in the Mozhi (2007) movie.
 Vedhicka has done her role well.
 I liked the newcomer Anaika Soti, she displayed a charm suiting her role as a Princess on screen.

 Rahman has done excellent melodies for the movie, I liked the two songs “Vaanga Makka Vaanga” and “Yaarumilla”.
-Both transports the listeners to a by gone era.
+Both transports the listeners to a bygone era.
 Dialogues are written by well known Tamil author Jeyamohan, who has kept the conversations brief and apt for the scenes.

 My rating will be Ripe (4 out of 5).
 A must watch Tamil movie of this year!